Nashville police hunting for man accused of killing young nurse

 Tiffany Ferguson died Tuesday, after a man snuck into her apartment through an unlocked door, stabbed her and then fled, police said.
 Nashville police released surveillance video Thursday in the hopes of capturing the suspect who was seen breaking into cars while wearing a dark hoodie.

-Ferguson is survived by her parents and her twin sister, Ali, who told NBC affiliate WSMV: "to know her was to love her."
+Ferguson is survived by her parents and her twin sister, Ali, who told NBC News: "to know her was to love her."

 "Tiffany was the best of us," the family said in a statement.
 "She had a heart for people and wanted to help those who were less fortunate.
 She was constantly giving to others.
 She was a daughter, sister, and friend."